DroneCustom/wfb-ng/README.md

  - **RTL8812eu**. (stable) 802.11ac capable. [**Requires external patched driver!**](https://github.com/svpcom/rtl8812eu) System was tested with [LB-LINK's BL-M8812EU2 module](https://www.lb-link.com/product_36_183.html)
  - **Atheros AR9350**. (beta) 802.11n (2.4GHz and/or 5GHz bands) + LDPC capable.
 Should work out of box, but requires kernel patches **to control TX power** (by default it will use max power).
 System was tested with [TP-Link CPE510](https://openwrt.org/toh/tp-link/cpe510), but should work with all similar devices.

-##### NOTE:
-- For Atheros SoC you need to use [cluster mode (beta)](https://github.com/svpcom/wfb-ng/wiki/Distributed-operation) due to CPU, Flash and RAM limits.
-- If you want only RX then in theory any card with monitoring mode will be suitable.
-For example you can try your OpenWRT-enabled router.

 ## Getting Started